Tom-Mendy/Logseq/pages/On-Premises.md

   ---
 - ### **On-Premises Overview**
 - ### **Definition and Background**
-- **Definition**: "On-premises" refers to the installation and operation of software or hardware systems within the physical boundaries of an organization, as opposed to being hosted remotely (such as in the cloud).
+- **Definition**: "[[On-Premises]]" refers to the installation and operation of software or hardware systems within the physical boundaries of an organization, as opposed to being hosted remotely (such as in the cloud).
-- **Purpose**: Typically used for applications requiring high security, control, and local network dependencies.
-On-premises solutions are managed by the organization’s own IT staff.
+- **Purpose**: Typically used for applications requiring high security, control, and local network dependencies. [[On-Premises]] solutions are managed by the organization’s own IT staff.
 - ### **Key Features**
 - **Control**: Organizations have full control over their software and hardware resources, including configuration, updates, and security measures.
 - **Security**: Enhanced since data does not leave the organization’s premises, reducing risks associated with data transmission across networks.